raccooncoder/Sonia/README.md

 This repository contains all follow-up materials, such as .ipynb labs, Kaggle competitions submission notebooks, and other stuff that gives enough foundation for the project.

-The project itself with everything required for its work lies in `Project/` folder.
+The project itself with everything required for its work lies in `Project` folder.

 ---